<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1223437568524110&amp;ev=PageView&amp;noscript=1">

 Is it possible fix a broken chain of representation?

-To rectify this situation and regain the legal authority to administer the first estate, the next of kin would need to go through the estate administration process once again.
-They would have to apply for a Grant De Bonis Non, which is a document that enables them to take over the estate administration responsibilities.
-This document serves as the title for the new Administrator.
+Yes, it is possible to fix a broken chain of representation.
+To resolve this issue and regain the legal authority to manage the original estate, the next of kin would need to repeat the estate administration process.
+They would need to apply for a Grant De Bonis Non, which is a legal document issued by the court that allows a person to step in and continue the administration of an estate when the original Executor or Administrator is unable to complete the task.

 How to apply for the Grant De Bonis Non (with Will Annexed)

-• On the death of the sole or last surviving Administrator where part of the estate is still unadministered.
+1. On the death of the sole or last surviving Administrator where part of the estate is still unadministered.

-• On the death of the sole or last surviving Executor where the chain of representation is broken, and part of the estate remains unadministered.
+2. On the death of the sole or last surviving Executor where the chain of representation is broken, and part of the estate remains unadministered.

-• Where the sole or last surviving Executor or Administrator becomes mentally incapable.
+3. Where the sole or last surviving Executor or Administrator becomes mentally incapable.

 Why is it important to have a valid Will as an Executor?

-If individuals are aware that they are appointed as an Executor, it is even more crucial for them to ensure that they have a valid Will in place.
-Failing to do so can lead to complications, such as involving other family members who would need to apply for the Grant De Bonis Non which can prolong the estate administration process.
+If individuals are aware that they are appointed as an Executor, it is even more crucial for them to ensure that they themselves have a valid Will in place.
+Failing to do so can lead to complications, such as involving other family members who would need to apply for the Grant De Bonis Non, which can prolong the estate administration process.

 If you need help with probate, administering an estate, or understanding Trusts, contact us by filling in the form below or call our Client Services Team on 0300 303 9000.